CodingItWrong/outsidein.dev/docs/react/1-setup.md

 $ git commit -m "Set up linting and autoformatting"
 ```

-With this, we can mark off our next task in Trello:
+With this, we can drag "Set Up Autoformatting" to "Done".

-- [x] Set up autoformatting

-Next, let’s confirm our tests work.
+## Running Tests on CI

+Next is "Set Up Tests on CI" -- drag it to "In Progress".

+Create React App automatically sets up an example component test for us.
+Before we run it on CI, let’s confirm it works for us locally.
 Open `src/App.test.js`.
 Note that it’s testing the `App` component.
 Now run `yarn test`.
 You may get a note "No tests found related to files changed since last commit."
 If so, press a to run all tests.

  You should see the following: